nulib-labs/Impulse/README.md

 # Impulse

+Digitization will deliver unprocessed files, I will do binarization/all that jazz Pass it back to Digitization, they will do limb, METSXML stuff, and then they pass it back and do OCR

 Impulse is a high-performance computing workflow manager designed primarily for running Deep Learning Document Models on Digitized Documents for Libraries and Cultural Heritage Institutions.
 It works on many image formats.

 General architecture